AmanPriyanshu/FedPAQ-MNIST-implemenation/README.md

 # FedPAQ-MNIST-implemenation
 An implementation of FedPAQ using different experimental parameters.
-We will be looking at different variations of how, r(number of clients to be selected), t (local epochs) and s (Quantizer levels))
+We will be looking at different variations of how, r(number of clients to be selected), t (local epochs) and precision (Quantizer levels)).

+Here, we clearly understand the importance of `local epochs` being between 1 and root(T) (here, 10).
+We can see that best `local epoch` is `3`, which is the closest root(10), at the same time, when comparing 1 and 5, we see 1 having a better performance and hence containing learning potential.
+Thereby, experimentally supporting the claim that the ideal, local number of epochs should be between `1` and `root(T)` (or root(10) ~ 3).

+As for the value of `r` I used ratios with respect to the total number of clients in this implementation.
+This was done for easier and readable implementation.
+We also see an incline with the increase in `r`, as `r` increases from `0.5` to `1`.
+FedPAQ's claim that ideal performance will be given by `r = 100%` is supported.

+Finally quantization is enables in the form precision here, so as to allow beginners and non-coders to understand.
+This is still supported by the FedPAQ's claims with regards to Quantizer Levels (`s`).
+As `precision` increases, so does performance.

 ## Best-Perfomance: